ZBajcar/my-first-repository/README.md

 Hello world, I love using git!

-Making chnages to the remote, let's bring them down to the local.
+Making changes to the remote, let's bring them down to the local.